teachop/xcore_rtc/README.md

 - **regWrite(regs)** Write to the first 7 **DS1338** registers directly.
 - **tick1Hz()** - Notification event indicating to the client at 1Hz.
 Notification is cleared by **getTime(str)** or **regRead(regs)**.
 This feature is optional.

-**Note:**  The notification (and use of the third pin) can be disabled by passing the port pin as [null](https://www.xmos.com/published/how-use-nullable-types) when the task is started.
+**Note:**  The notification (and use of the third pin) can be disabled by passing the port pin as null [(see nullable types)](https://www.xmos.com/support/documentation/xtools?subcategory=xTIMEcomposer&component=17653&page=25) when the task is started.